Home » Meal Type » Lunch » Air Fryer Carrot Falafel with Tahini Sauce

 I’ve been using this appliance a lot since I got it and it’s one of those gadgets that actually gets used on an almost daily basis.
 It’s very simple to work and easy to clean too.
 It also reduces cooking times and gives great results.
 I you haven’t tried air fryer falafels yet, I urge you to give them a go.

-My blender, the Optimum G2.3 platinum series induction blender, didn’t get forgotten.
+My power blender did some of the work too.
 I used the little jug to mush the chickpeas, parsley and garlic and it did a grand job.
 Once again, it was very quick and easy.

 Other Air Fryer Recipes You Might Like